wein.plus

 See under microoxigenation.

-Relatively new winemaking technique (also microbullage) in the context of so-called oxygen management.
-This is an attempt to optimise the colour or taste development of the wine by adding the appropriate amount of air or pure oxygen to the must or young wine.
-Patrick Ducourneau made his first experiments with this in 1991 in order to reduce the very high tannin content of the Tannat grape variety.
-Although the term "micro-oxidation" has come into use, the correct term is "micro-oxigenation" (or also micro-oxigenation), as this is not oxidation in the conventional sense.
-Oxigenation means limited oxygen supply or dosed saturation with oxygen in order to bring about certain quality-promoting processes in the grape must or wine.
+Relatively new winemaking technique (also known as microbullage) in the context of oxygen management.
+This is an attempt to optimise the colour and flavour development of the wine by adding the appropriate amount of air or pure oxygen to the must or young wine.
+Patrick Ducourneau made his first attempts in 1991 to reduce the very high tannin content of the Tannat grape variety.
+Although the term "micro-oxidation" has become established, the correct term is "micro-oxygenation" (or micro-oxygenation), as this is not oxidation in the conventional sense.
+Oxygenation means limited oxygen supply or dosed saturation with oxygen in order to bring about certain quality-enhancing processes in the grape must or wine.

 Difference to oxidative ageing

-However, micro-oxygenation differs significantly from the oxidative ageing of certain types of wine such as port, sherry, etc..
-In such wines, oxygen often enters the wine surface over a period of years.
-Through this long contact, alcohol is oxidised in large quantities to acetaldehyde.
-Further...
+However, micro-oxygenation differs significantly from the oxidative age ing of certain types of wine such as port, sherry, etc. In such wines, oxygen is often introduced via the surface of the wine over a period of years.
+This prolonged contact oxidises large quantities of alcohol to...

 Voices of our members